 WHICH BIOLOGY COURSES?

-After consulting with medical school faculty, students, and anthro alums who went to medical school, we recommend that all pre-med students take all three of the following courses, with their associated labs:
+After consulting with medical school faculty, students, and anthro alums who went to medical school, we VERY STRONGLY RECOMMEND that all pre-med students take all three of the following courses, with their associated labs:

 -Biology 3510 Biochemistry I